Pod 10 LEARNING RETREAT TEAMS

 team member bios

-Irene (she/her) serves as the Executive Director of the Virginia Civic Engagement Table (VCET), which promotes civic engagement in marginalized communities in Virginia.
+Irene (she/her) served as the Executive Director of the Virginia Civic Engagement Table (VCET).
 Prior to VCET, she served as the Senior Director at Crowdpac, a tech platform focused on combating the influence of big money in politics.

 Recently, Irene was elected to the Virginia House of Delegates, becoming the first Korean American woman to serve in the General Assembly.
 She also serves on the Boards of NAKASEC, the Competitive Commonwealth Fund, and Sister District Project.